 The crop doesn’t typically suffer from deficiency of Fe, Zn, Mn, or Cu in acid soils.
 However, a lack of boron may cause foliage malformations, including small, “fish-bone”, stiff, and hooked leaves.

 Plant nutritional disorders in oil palm cultivation can be corrected with adequate fertilization, depending on the tree age and severity of symptoms.
 This is why fertilizer inputs on plantations must be estimated with sufficient precision to achieve the highest possible yields from oil palm growing.
-Vegetation indices, as well as vegetation and productivity maps on EOS Crop Monitoring, prove useful here.
+Vegetation indices, as well as vegetation and productivity maps on EOSDA Crop Monitoring, prove useful here.

 With the analysis of NDRE and RECI indices, it is convenient to estimate nitrogen shortage or requirements for additional fertilizer application for healthy oil palm growth.
 Generating vegetation maps based on these indices makes it possible to adjust nitrogen fertilizer rates in each plantation zone.
 Productivity maps are used to assess the long-term fertilization effects of potassium and phosphorus applications.
-However, the possibilities to analyze plant needs on EOS Crop Monitoring go beyond the above-listed elements.
+However, the possibilities to analyze plant needs on EOSDA Crop Monitoring go beyond the above-listed elements.
 Vegetation maps of different indices and productivity maps allow understanding and calculating the amounts of other nutrients as well.

 Yielding And Harvesting In The Cultivation Method For Oil Palm